Curriculum Learning and Imitation Learning for Model-free Control on Financial Time-series: Appendix

 The only data processing performed on the raw data is converting price data to return data and pre-processing any missing values.
 We use log returns for market variables, a standard practice in the financial domain.
-Log returns are used instead of regular differences because they are more convenient to compute.
+Log returns are used instead of regular differences because they result in more convenient downstream computations.
 Other data points are converted to regular differences because their values are much smaller and require higher precision.
-Market variables for Data Set 1 is $\textbf{LR}_1:= \{GLD, USO, USD, LQD, IYR, VIX\}$, while for Data Set 2 is $\textbf{LR}_2 \equiv \mathbfcal{U}_2$, which are all variables listed in Table 6.
-Since $\mathbfcal{U}$ are tradable---i.e., can be interacted with via the market, they are market variables by definition.
+Market variables (that are transformed to log return, LR) for Data Set 1 is $\textbf{LR}_1:= \{GLD, USO, USD, LQD, IYR, VIX\}$, while for Data Set 2 is $\textbf{LR}_2 \equiv \mathbfcal{U}_2$, which are all the variables listed in Table 6.
+Since $u \in \mathbfcal{U}$ are tradable---i.e., can be interacted with via the market, they are market variables by definition.
 Therefore, $\mathbfcal{U} \subseteq \textbf{LR}$.
 In Data Set 1, $\exists$ non market variables $\textbf{LR}'_1= \{3M, 2Y, 10Y, FFEOR, 10Y-3M, 10Y-2Y, BULL BEAR SPREAD\}$.
 This distinction is useful for the data processing and the state representation method we present in Appendix Section 2.
 The pseudo-code for the data processing is provided in Algorithm 1.